bayramovza/tripcoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the bitcoind tests manually, launch src/test/test_bitcoin .
+To run the tripcoind tests manually, launch src/test/test_tripcoin .

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more tripcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the tripcoin-qt tests manually, launch src/qt/test/test_bitcoin-qt
+To run the tripcoin-qt tests manually, launch src/qt/test/test_tripcoin-qt

 To add more tripcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.